 - You don’t have to venture out on challenging road trips across the country if you want to see some of Australia’s Outback.
 By train, you can go from Sydney to Broken Hill to uncover offbeat towns.

-- The Northern Territory and especially the Top End Region is full of amazing national parks such as the Kakadu National Park.
+- The Northern Territory, especially the Top End Region is full of amazing national parks such as the Kakadu National Park.
 If you are adventurous you can keep going on a round-trip, traverse the Kimberley to see more Outback towns.
-For further explorations of Kakadu, I recommend joining a tour, if you don’t want on a demanding self-drive, a 4WD vehicle is a must.
+For further explorations of Kakadu, I recommend joining a tour.
+If you don’t want on a demanding self-drive, a 4WD vehicle is a must.

 - Darwin is the northernmost Australian City, and because of its isolation, it’s not likely to be everyone’s itinerary, especially if you are alone.
 But a trip up to the Top End of Australia is worth it.

-Bonus Tip 2.: If you are on long term travel, I’d include as much Outback places as you can.
-The Red Centre that you can visit by flying to Alice Springs, you can add a train ride north to Darwin and from there take the bus to Kununurra in the East Kimberley.
+Bonus Tip 2.: If you are on long term travel, I’d include the Red Centre that you can visit by flying to Alice Springs can add a train ride north to Darwin and take the bus to Kununurra in the East Kimberley.
 This is an easy destination that you can do on your own, but I recommend joining a tour to explore the Gibb River Road further.

 Hiking in Tasmania

-Tip: Allocate at least ten days if you plan to visit solo Tasmania.
-The best way to explore Tasmania’s attractions is to hire a car and go on a Solo Road trip of Tasmania’s East Coast.
-Also maximise your time, join day-tours to those attractions like Cradle Mountain, Bruny Island, etc.
+Tip: The best way to explore Tasmania’s attractions is to hire a car and go on a Solo Road trip of Tasmania’s East Coast.

 Backpacking in Australia

-There aren’t many warnings that come to mind when I think of Australia as backpacker and travelling solo.
-While the country gives you this immense feeling of freedom, when you travel alone, you must be sure that you know where you are going and know how to get around.
+There aren’t many warnings that come to mind when I think of Australia as a backpacker and travelling solo.
 Australia and New Zealand are top destinations for backpackers, and thousands of them travel alone, mostly on a hop-on-hop-off bus pass.
 So there are just so many opportunities to meet like-minded travellers on your way.

 Backpacking is the way to go if you want to travel to Australia on a budget.